MicrosoftDocs/cloud-adoption-framework/docs/secure/innovation-security.md

 During the transition from an idea to production, it's critical to ensure that the capability meets the minimum requirements, or the minimum viable product (MVP), for each requirement type:

-- **Developers (Dev)** focus on representing the business needs for rapid delivery of capabilities that meet the expectations of users, customers, and business leaders.
+- **Developers (dev)** focus on representing the business needs for rapid delivery of capabilities that meet the expectations of users, customers, and business leaders.
 Identify the minimum requirements to ensure that the capability helps make the organization successful.
-- **Security (Sec)** brings focus to meeting compliance obligations and defending against the attackers that are continuously seeking illicit gain from the organization's resources.
+- **Security (sec)** brings focus to meeting compliance obligations and defending against the attackers that are continuously seeking illicit gain from the organization's resources.
 Identify the minimum requirements to meet regulatory compliance requirements, sustain security posture, and ensure security operations can rapidly detect and respond to an active attack.
-- **Operations (Ops)** focus on performance, quality, and efficiency, ensuring that the workload can continue to deliver value over the long term.
+- **Operations (ops)** focus on performance, quality, and efficiency, ensuring that the workload can continue to deliver value over the long term.
 Identify the minimum requirements to ensure that the workload can perform and be supported without requiring massive architectural or design changes in the foreseeable future.

 The definitions for MVP can change over time, and with different workload types, as the team learns together from their own experience and from other organizations.